Activate Your Character Strengths: The Path to Authentic Happiness

 1. A strength is a trait, a psychological characteristic that can be seen across different situations and over time.

 2. A strength is valued in its own right.
-The strengths are states we desire that require no further justification.
+The strengths represent states we desire that require no further justification.

 This second characteristic highlights another important difference between gratifications and pleasures; unlike pleasures, gratifications are undertaken for their own sake, not for any positive emotion they may produce.